 The Billiard Congress of America (BCA) will govern play except as noted:

-- Members of a team alternate turns.
+- Members of a team alternate shots.

 OBJECT OF THE GAME: The game is Call Shot (for men only) and is played with a cue ball and fifteen object balls, numbered 1 through 15.
 One team must pocket balls of the group numbered 1 through 7 (solid colors), while the other team has 9 through 15 (stripes).
 THE TEAM POCKETING THEIR GROUP FIRST AND THEN LEGALLY POCKETING THE 8-BALL, WINS THE GAME.
 Women are not required to call shots.
 Only when shooting the 8-ball are women required to call the pocket.